 The lab’s long-term goal is a complete description of the network controlling chemotactic behavior.
 A comprehensive understanding of this fascinating process should lead to control of pathological conditions such as inflammation and cancer metastasis.

-His research focuses on the genetic analysis of chemotaxis in eukaryotic cells.
-Specifically, his lab studies how cells sense their surroundings and move directionally in processes like embryogenesis, wound healing, and immune response.
-His lab uses live-cell and single-molecule imaging, genetic analysis in the model organism Dictyostelium, and mathematical modeling to understand mechanisms of directed cell migration.
+Peter Devreotes is Director of the Department of Cell Biology.
+His lab works to understand how cells sense their surroundings and move directionally in processes like embryogenesis, wound healing and immune response.
+Peter’s lab uses live-cell and single-molecule imaging, genetic analysis in the model organism Dictyostelium and mathematical modeling to understand mechanisms of directed cell migration.

 Huang, C.,Tang, M., Shi, C.,Iglesias, P., and Devreotes, P.N.
 An excitable signal integrator couples to an idling cytoskeletal oscillator to drive cell migration.
 Nat Cell Biol. () 2013 Nov;15(11):1307-16.
 PMCID: PMC3838899

 Parent, C. and Devreotes, P.N.
 1999.
 A Cell's Sense of Direction.
 Science, 284, 765-770.

 Klein, P.S., Sun, T.L., Saxe, C.L.
 III, Kimmel, A.R., Johnson, R.L. and Devreotes, P.N.
 1988.
 A chemoattractant receptor controls development in Dictyostelium discoideum.
 Science 241, 1467-1472.